Patrol cap: Modern patrol caps

 In 1981, following the introduction of the M81 Battle Dress Uniform, the patrol cap was reintroduced.
 The patrol cap continues to be worn with the Army Combat Uniform, introduced in 2004.
 The materials are 50% cotton, 50% nylon blend.
 It has been available in different variants and patterns, such as hot weather models which have eliminated the ear flaps.
+Patrol caps are frequently modified with a "Ranger Roll", inspired by a common practice by U.S. Army Rangers in the 75th Ranger Regiment, in which the sides of the cap are rolled downward, removing the rigid "flat" top; though this is against regulations.
+Other unauthorized, but common styles of wear include the "Duckbill", the "MLB" and the "Wash and Wear".

-Patterns have included US Woodland, Six color desert camouflage, Three color desert camouflage, Universal Camouflage Pattern, and Operational Camouflage Pattern.
+Patterns have included US Woodland, Six color desert camouflage (DBDU), Three color desert camouflage (DCU), Universal Camouflage Pattern (UCP), and Operational Camouflage Pattern (OCP).
 The ACU patrol cap features a velcro-backed patch on the back with the soldier's name printed on it and a small internal pocket, the soldier's rank insignia is pinned on the front, as seen in the image below.

-Israel Defense Forces

-This style of military uniform cap was worn by the Muleteers' Battalion founded in January 1948 which was named for the British Army's Zion Mule Corps of the World War I, a forerunner of the Jewish Legion.
-The IDF adopted the "Kova Hitelmacher" [: hatmaker's cap] for soldiers' uniforms in its early years.
+Cuban Revolutionary Armed Forces

+The Ridgeway Cap, a stiffened version of the M1951 Patrol Cap made famous after being worn by Fidel Castro, is a standard issue cap in the Cuban Revolutionary Army, and Cuban Revolutionary Air and Air Defense Force.
+American style patrol caps were worn by Cuban soldiers before, and during the Cuban Revolution.
+After the Revolution, the patrol cap kept being issued to Cuban military personnel.
+It is most commonly seen in solid color olive drab, but Cuban patrol caps with camouflage patterns like the grey lizard pattern have been made.

+Russia

+The Russian army adopted the patrol cap when it adopted the woodland pattern Flora camouflage and then EMR camouflage VKBO uniforms in the early 2000s.
+There are two versions, a plain one worn by conscripts and a more elaborate one worn by kontrakniki and officers.